wisepythagoras/dimoschain/README.md

 # Dimos

-Dimos (dee-mos, Δήμος: municipality, citizens) is a cryptocurrency based on a *Proof-of-Delegation* consensus algorithm.
+Dimos (dee-mos, Δήμος: municipality, citizens) is a cryptocurrency based on a *Proof-of-Randomized-Delegation* consensus algorithm.

 The purpose of this cryptocurrency is to demonstrate that cryptocurrencies don't have to be profitable only for those who have the capital to invest in mining equipment or in units of crypto to stake.
 In the same way, it eliminates the need to maintain power-hungry miners (including ASIC) and creates a more egalitarian financial platform with fast transaction times.